CEO Fraud & Anti-Spoof Detection

 How do you stop these Spoof attacks?

-When using Spambrella these messages can be quarantined for further review and released if appropriate.
-Spambrella users can also create exceptions in order to allow the delivery of emails from approved senders, such as an externally delivered marketing communication.
+When using Spambrella, these messages can be quarantined for further review and released if appropriate.
+Spambrella users can also create exceptions in order to allow the delivery of emails from approved senders, such as externally delivered marketing communication.

 Contact Sales